Dogwalker-kryt/CORE-API-for-Cpp/README.md

 CORE is a lightweight, C++ library that provides essential system utilities, including command execution, system information retrieval, file manipulation, networking helpers, cryptographic utilities and more.
 Designed to serve as a centralized engine for common operations and resource management, CORE aims to simplify and standardize interactions with the system.

-Its primiarly made for Linux, but with plans to make it cross platform, but soem function are nativly cross platform
+Its primiarly made for Linux, but with plans to make it cross platform, but soem function are nativly cross platform.

 ---